aenix-io/cozystack-website/content/en/docs/talos/installation/pxe.md

 231ad81ff9e0   ghcr.io/aenix-io/cozystack/matchbox:v0.6.0   "/matchbox -address=…"   58 seconds ago   Up 57 seconds             matchbox
 ```

+Start your servers, now they should automatically boot from your PXE server.

-Now, when it is booted to Talos Linux maintenance mode, you can use [talos-bootstrap](https://github.com/aenix-io/talos-bootstrap) or [Talm](https://github.com/aenix-io/talm) to bootstrap the cluster
+Now, when they are booted to Talos Linux maintenance mode, you can use [talos-bootstrap](https://github.com/aenix-io/talos-bootstrap) or [Talm](https://github.com/aenix-io/talm) to bootstrap the cluster

 Just follow **Get Started** guide starting from the [**Bootstrap cluster**](/docs/get-started/#bootstrap-cluster) section, to continue the installation.